facebook/react-native-website/docs/running-on-simulator-ios.md

 ## Choosing a specific simulator or device

 The easiest way to specify a device is by passing the `--list-devices` flag.
 This will provide an interactive list of all devices and simulators available.
 For example, if you wish to run on your connected iPhone, you can run `npx react native run-ios --list-devices` and then simply select your iPhone from the list.
+This works for both simulators and connected physical devices.

 ## Manually specifying a device